uktrade/lite-api/README.md

 ***

-## Runing without docker
+## Running without docker
 * Start a local Postgres: `docker run --name my-postgres -e POSTGRES_PASSWORD=password -p 5432:5432 -d postgres`
 * Set up your local config file:
   * `cp local.env .env`
   * If your local Postgres is not running with default options, edit the `DATABASE_URL` sections of `.env` file
-* ensure you have installed pipenv on your environment
+* Ensure you have installed pipenv on your environment:
   * `pip install pipenv`
 * Setup pipenv environment:
   * `pipenv sync`